 - Registered nurses

 - Medical and medication monitoring

-We also provide an optional training program for family members to become certified, paid, and trained caretakers for their family members.
+We also often hire willing family members to become certified, paid caretakers for their family members.
 All of these services are entirely free of cost to you under the EEOICPA and RECA, meaning there is no need to work with your insurance provider or Medicare to provide you with assistance.
 Our compensation comes directly from the government on your behalf.

 Getting Started with Your Benefits

 Getting care with us very easy.
 Simply call this number (631-897-8007) and one of our representatives will be able to start the process with you.
 Feel free to ask any questions about your status.
 Family members, such as spouses or children, are also welcome to call on behalf of their relative to inquire about Virginia EEOICPA and RECA benefits.
 Don’t wait to call.
 Getting free home health care has never been easier.

 Listen to our clients as they share their experiences in working with United Energy Workers Healthcare.